Surprisingly, Landlord Insurance isn’t a legal requirement *scratches head*

 The good news is, it’s still all relatively straightforward, so hopefully you won’t feel like pointing a gun to your head after you’ve soaked it all in.

 Below is a list of the different types of insurances available, or at least the types most landlords should be aware of.
 These days you can pretty much get insured for anything if you’re prepared to pay the premium.

 Many generic landlord insurance policies actually cover a little bit of everything listed below.
 For example, most landlord policies cover building damage and legal fees (to a certain amount).
 However, some policies are also completely isolated to a specific type of insurance (e.g. you may have a policy that ONLY covers building damage and nothing else), so it’s useful if I break it down.

-So, landlord insurance policies are very much like any other type of insurance- you can have a policy that covers the basics, but you can also apply add-ons for extra protection- it really boils down to how much protection you want and how much you’re willing to pay.
+Landlord insurance policies are very much like any other type of insurance- you can have a policy that covers the basics, but you can also apply a bunch of add-ons for extra protection- it really boils down to how much protection you want and how much you’re willing to pay for it.

 This type of insurance is considered essential.
 ALL landlords should at least have a BTL building insurance policy in place.

 A landlord building insurance policy covers your BTL property from any damage, which may include fire, vandalism or malicious damage, natural disasters, and subsidence etc.